-- Scope 1 emissions: those from sources owned or controlled by the company.

-- Scope 2 emissions: those caused by the generation of electricity purchased by the company.

-- Scope 3 emissions: include all other indirect emissions that occur in a company's value chain.
+- Scope 1 emissions: those from sources owned or controlled by the company. - Scope 2 emissions: those caused by the generation of electricity purchased by the company. - Scope 3 emissions: include all other indirect emissions that occur in a company's value chain.

-More precisely, the Index is constructed by applying a combination of values-based exclusions and a best-in-class selection process to companies in the Parent Index and to meet the EU PAB regulation minimum requirements.
+More precisely, the Index is constructed by applying a combination of values-based exclusions and an optimization process to increase the ESG score compared to the Parent Index and to meet the EU Climate Transition Benchmark (EU CTB) regulation minimum requirements while targeting a similar risk profile to the Parent Index.

-First, securities of companies involved in business activities as per MSCI ESG Research including nuclear, tobacco, alcohol, gambling, controversial weapons, conventional weapons, civilian firearms, oil and gas, thermal coal, fossil fuel reserves, genetically modified organisms and adult entertainment are excluded.
+First, securities of companies involved in business activities as per MSCI ESG Research including nuclear weapons, tobacco, controversial weapons, oil sands, thermal coal and/or unconventional oil & gas including arctic drilling are excluded, together with companies rated as 'Red Flag' MSCI ESG controversies and 'Environmental Orange Flag' controversies.